gneu42/Easy-Buffer/README.md

         * a lever.
         * an magnetic PTFE output.

-Using the pre-gate function of Happy Hare, the loading of the filament in the ERCF takes only a few seconds from the insertion into the buffer and the parking in the filament block.
+Using the pre-gate function of Happy Hare, the loading of the filament in the ERCF takes only a few seconds from the insertion into the buffer to the parking in the filament block.

-Just move the lever to the **L** position, and insert the filament until it reaches the ERCF gate.
-Happy Hare pull it and push it back to the parking position.
+To load the filament, simply move the lever to the **L** position, and insert the filament until it reaches the ERCF gate.
+Happy Hare will pull it and push it back to the parking position.
 At this moment, filp the lever to the **B** position.
-And it is done, ready for printing.
+That's it.
+It is ready for printing.

 <p align=center><img src="Images/EB-head-side.JPG" height="250" alt="">  <img src="Images/EB-B-L.JPG" height="250" alt=""></p>